 To adopt a child under the Washington State law, the parental rights of one (or both) of a child’s biological parents must have been terminated.
 Parental rights can be involuntarily terminated through the courts or parents can choose to voluntarily give up their rights.

 Regardless of how parental rights are terminated, it is in the best interest of you – and your child’s future – for you to work with an experienced adoption attorney in Washington State.

 Do You Need a Lawyer to Adopt a Child?

 As you go through the journey of adopting a child, you need to follow the process from the very start to the very end.
 You don’t want to make any mistakes or take any shortcuts.

-It is not uncommon for adoption cases to be complicated and they often require a generous amount of legal advice to ensure your best interest and the best interest of the child are protected.
+It is not uncommon for adoption cases to be complicated, and they often require a generous amount of legal advice to ensure your best interests and the best interests of the child are protected.